pakdamie/amiga/README.md

 The goal of `amiga` is to check that your deSolve functions (specifically, your equations) do not have leaks!
 For example,if you write your equations wrong, you can lose individuals in the system.
+THIS IS STILL A WIP!
+This is a project to force me to learn how to create an R package!

 ## Installation